 - You can set up trusts for your heirs rather than leaving them money outright.
 Common Trust solutions include:

 - Tiered distributions – traditional means of giving money to children at different ages.
 It is common to leave children half the money at age 25 and the other half at 30.
-(Keep in mind that this when they receive the play money.
-Assets can usually be used for your children’s health, education, maintenance and support until the final distribution.)
+(Keep in mind that this is when they receive the play money.
+Assets can usually be used for your children’s health, education, maintenance, and support until the final distribution.)

 - You can create special trusts for special needs children or problem children.
 These trusts are typically known as discretionary trusts, and the Trustee usually has unfettered discretion as to when to distribute money out

-Older Wills typically do not offer as much flexibility as the modern Wills.
+Older Wills typically do not offer as much flexibility as modern Wills.
 Accordingly, even if you have a Will in place, there are many reasons to create a new Will.

 - A Modern Will should allow for a great deal of flexibility because of the ever-changing tax laws.